The Author of the Ontology of Value® Test, Natalia Bielczyk, Comments On Her Own Results and How They Fit Into Her Personal Development Plan.

 My Predictions and Expectations: Can a Career Development Software Help You Develop Better Career Development Strategies?

 I was also a researcher by training and skilled in decomposing complex projects into pieces and executing them.
 Lastly, I am sociable, I have a relational style of thinking, therefore, and I enjoy connecting people with each others.
 Therefore, my general prediction was that I might score high as a Creator, an Investor, a Specialist, and a Linchpin.

-In terms of the working environments I feel comfortable in entrepreneurship and freelancing, and I don’t believe I would be the same comfortable living in a “system” such as corporations or public institutions.
+In terms of the working environments, I feel comfortable in entrepreneurship and freelancing, and I don’t believe I would be the same comfortable living in a “system” such as corporations or public institutions.
 I was ambivalent about academia where I spent 8 years, but I felt that I left for a reason.

-The Experience From Going Through The Test
+The Experience From Going Through The Test.

 I didn’t feel that the questions were particularly hard for me.
 In a few cases, there were two close answers, so it took me a while to decide upon a final option.
 But overall, I didn’t feel tired or emotionally drained after the test.
 Yes, I felt some tension before the final results, but it was mostly because I was the author and I cared about the quality of the results more than anyone.

-My Results Part 1: The Value-Building Profiles
+My Results Part 1: The Value-Building Profiles.

 I must say that the results really shook me!
 I felt exposed, just as if the truth that I didn’t want to get revealed, even in front of myself, lit up on a lie detector.

 So, for the most part, the test was highly convergent with my self-belief.
 I was shocked with how much I related to the results, and how high (or low) the numbers were.
 I landed in the top 1 percentile as a Creator and as an Investor, which was much higher than I anticipated.

 Lastly, I scored high as an Achiever, namely as a person who is driven by measurable goals and becomes a role model to others.
 I never thought of myself in these categories!
-Mostly because I only focus on beating myself rather than competing with others (as I also described in an article on my personal blog)
+It is mostly because I only focus on beating myself rather than competing with others. (as I also described in an article on my personal blog)

 I also understand why I score low as a Missionary… I coach and mentor people, but one-on-one interactions were never my preferred style.
 Namely, I prefer teaching groups and teams, as I enjoy observing the dynamics between people.
 I also feel that my compound impact is higher whenever I speak to 10 or 100 people at a time rather than just one person.

 Now that I saw that my score as a researcher was as low as 4%, I was initially flabbergasted.
 But after giving it a thought, it came to my mind that this test picked up on the important realization that was hard for me to accept.
 Namely, the fact that I spent many years on a suboptimal career path!

-My Results Part 2: The Working Environments
+My Results Part 2: The Working Environments.

 My preferred working environments also came without surprise – I scored in the top 1% of the population as an entrepreneur and as a freelancer.
 Given that I am currently a solopreneur, which is a combination of the two, it was a highly relevant classification.

 I also knew that once I was given more independence and autonomy to make my own projects and people on board as a senior researcher, I would be well-off.
 The whole problem would be: how to go through the complex and competitive Postdoc phase and get there first?

 Startups came next, right in the middle, close to 50%.
-This didn’t surprise me either, as a few years back I tried to start a career as a core member of a startup.
+This didn’t surprise me either, as a few years back I tried to start a career path as a core member of a startup.
 I wasn’t particularly excited but I was also not traumatized by this story.
 The whole experience left me with the feeling that it is a career that falls into the category of “maybe.”

 The other results were expected as well.
 I hit the bottom with Corporations, Consultancy companies, SMEs, and Public Institutions.
 I was amazed by how low the scores were though!
 I know lots of people who score high in some categories, but then score reasonably ok across the board.

 My results here also met my expectations for the most part.
 I am a type of a creative and independent person, highly focused on work in life, and acting intuitively.
 All this was clearly flashed out here.
 It wasn’t the case in the past but now, whenever I have a dilemma between my rational and intuitive mind, I listen to my intuitive mind.

-Conclusion, part 1: What Did I Take Out of the Ontology of Value Test For Yourself?
+Conclusion, part 1: What Did I Take Out of the Ontology of Value® Test For Yourself?
 How Did It Contribute To My Personal Development?

 Namely, whenever I scored high, I was nailing it.
 Whenever I scored low, I was in the bottom part of the tail.
 Some of the career paths were clearly good choices for me, while others were clearly closed doors.
 It was all quite black and white.

 I also realized that I need to embrace reality.
 Yes, I am a type of problem solver.
 BUT, I am not a Specialist.
 I have the nature of a generalist and always tend to orient myself toward high-level problems and meta-solutions.
 This just won’t change!